chelsiexie7/LibraryManagement/README.md

  - Customer

 2. Page Navigation: Clicking on the buttons in the navigation bar will take you to the respective pages:
- - Book page
+ - Book page [Readable without login]
- - Author page
+ - Author page  [Readable without login]
- - Library Branch page
+ - Library Branch page  [Readable without login]
- - Customer page
+ - Customer page  [Non-readable without login to protect customers' privacy]
+ - Register Page, Login Page, Logout Page, Account Manage Page

 3. CRUD Functionality
     3.1 **Read** On each page, you can view a list of existing data.